HackintoshwithUbuntu/FlutterFitness/README.md

 # FlutterFitness

 A beautiful Material Design fitness tracking app made in Flutter.
-Tracks your running and walking activity
+Tracks your running and walking activity.
+Comes with a self-hosted server option for privacy of your data.

 ## Screenshots